-The cost of preference share capital is apparently the dividend which is committed and paid by the company.
-This cost is not relevant for project evaluation because this is not the cost at which further capital can be obtained.
-To find out the cost of acquiring the marginal cost, we will be finding the yield on the preference share based on the current market value of the preference share.
+The cost of preference share capital is the dividend committed and paid by the company.
+This cost is not relevant for project evaluation because this is not the cost of obtaining additional capital.
+To determine the cost of acquiring the marginal cost, we will be finding the yield on the preference share based on the current market value of the preference share.

-The preference share is issued at a stated rate of dividend on the face value of the share.
-Although the dividend is not mandatory and it does not create legal obligation like debt, it has the preference of payment over equity for dividend payment and distribution of assets at the time of liquidation.
+The preference share is issued at a stated dividend rate on the face value of the share.
+Although the dividend is not mandatory and it does not create legal obligations like debt, it has the preference of payment over equity for dividend payment and distribution of assets at the time of liquidation.
 Therefore, without paying the dividend to preference shares, they cannot pay anything to equity shares.
-In that scenario, management normally tries to pay a regular dividend to the preference shareholders.
+In that scenario, management typically tries to pay a regular dividend to the preference shareholders.

 Broadly, preference shares can be of two types – Redeemable and Irredeemable.